reidmit/website/content/writing/asynchronous-coffee-making-with-javascript.md

 Previously, our `takeOrder` function received a `customer` as an argument and returned an `order`.
 This made sense when `takeOrder` was always performed by the same person, so we had to block the rest of the loop until `takeOrder` was done.

-But now, with multiple baristas, we know that `takeOrder` is asynchronous.
-It should not block the whole loop.
+But now, with multiple baristas, we know that `takeOrder` should not block the whole loop.
 We achieve that by moving the following steps into nested callback functions.
-Now, `takeOrder` does not actually return a value: instead, it passes it's "return value" (the `order`) as an argument to its callback.
+Now, `takeOrder` does not actually return a value: instead, it passes its "return value" (the `order`) as an argument to its callback.
 The same applies for `fillCup`.

 By using asynchronous functions with callbacks, we can make sure that the sequence of events is still the same for each customer (`takeOrder`, then `fillCup`, then `serveCustomer`), but all the baristas can be busy working on orders at the same time.